The Murid heartland

 The emergence and growth of Touba, at the center of the heartland, has created a converging network of roads and tracks which have served to reinforce the city’s central spiritual function in the Murid universe.
 In practical terms, today, seven paved roads radiate from Touba, placing it in a central position with regard to Senegal ‘s national road network.

 Since the late 1960s Senegal’s agricultural production, and peanut production in particular, has stagnated and even declined.
 The Murid heartland has increasingly become an urban base for the Muridiya.
-Apart from the Touba-Mbacké agglomeration, which has over half a million inhabitants, the heartland includes two important Murid centers: the city of Diourbel (100 000 people) and the town of Darou Mousty (over 15 000 inhabitants).
+Apart from the Touba-Mbacké agglomeration, which has over half a million inhabitants, the heartland includes two important Murid centers: the city of Diourbel (100 000 people) and the town of Darou Mouhty (formerly Darou Mousty, over 15 000 inhabitants).
 Other Murid settlements, like Darou Marnane and Mbacké Kayor in Mbacol, Touba Bélel and Taïf are also emerging as urban nodes.

 All the sites discussed on this page, and others across Senegal, are included in this Google Earth (kmz) file.